 Power outage shuts down Madison County Criminal Justice Center

-EDWARDSVILLE — The Madison County Criminal Justice Center lost power Friday, forcing officials to close the building.
+EDWARDSVILLE — The Madison County Criminal Justice Center lost power Monday, forcing officials to close the building for repairs.

-The courts facility at 509 Ramey St., Edwardsville will be closed until repairs are made by Ameren.
-All dockets will be accommodated on the third floor of the main courthouse at 155 N. Main St.

 Get The Latest News!